menzzana/geipac/docs/index.rst

 :-h,--help: Displays this help text.
 :-i,--ifile <file>: Specifies the input interaction variable file.
 Default: null
-:-l,--limitfile <file>: specifies a file containing significance limits for APp and MULT permutation calculations.
+:-f,--limitfile <file>: specifies a file containing significance limits for APp and MULT permutation calculations.
-:-lri,--iteration <iteration>: Sets the max number of iteration to perform when computing logistic regression (Default: 500)
+:-r,--iterations <iterations>: Sets the max number of iteration to perform when computing logistic regression (Default: 500)
-:-lrt,--threshold <threshold>: Sets the min stable threshold when computing logistic regression
+:-t,--threshold <threshold>: Sets the min stable threshold when computing logistic regression
   (Default: 10E-3)
 :-m,--markerfile <file>: Specifies a file containing interaction markers targeted for analysis.
-:-o,--output <path>: Specifies the directory where the output files will be stored.
+:-o,--outputdir <path>: Specifies the directory where the output files will be stored.
 Default:
   None (Creates a result directory automatically)
 :-p,--permutations <count>: Specifies the number of case/control permutations to perform.
-Default: 0 :-po,--permutationoutput <R=raw permutation output, T=total permutation output>:
+Default: 0 :-e,--permutationoutput <R=raw permutation output, T=total permutation output>:
   Sets if permutation rawdata should be printed to various files (Default: No)
-  With Total permutation output, the first row shows the original data, whereas the other rows are the permutated data :-q,--queuesize <count>: Specifies the maximum amount of tasks to keep in the internal task queue.
+  With Total permutation output, the first row shows the original data, whereas the other rows are the permutated data
-  Default: available cores * 20
 :-s,--seed <value>: Specifies the seed used by the PRNG.
-  Default: current system time
+  Default: 123456789.
-  milliseconds.
-:-t,--datastoretype <type>: Specifies what data store type to use.
-  Memory (m) or File (f).
-Default: m
-:-w,--workers <count>: Worker thread count.
-Default: number of available processors/cores.

 RECODE
 ======